-Nominations from a faculty member or administrator are required.
+Nominations by a faculty member or administrator are required.

-Nominations undergo a robust review process engaging past Cross Award winners and AAC&U staff in a multi-phase review process.
+Nominations undergo a robust and multi-phase review process engaging past Cross Award winners and AAC&U staff.
 Winners are selected based upon their demonstrated commitments to equity, innovations in teaching and learning, and community engagement as integrated components of their graduate work.

 The K. Patricia Cross Future Leaders Awards provide financial support for graduate students to attend AAC&U’s Annual Meeting.
 All award recipients are required to attend the meeting.

 The awards include travel, lodging, meeting registration, and a one-year affiliation with AAC&U, including a subscription to Liberal Education magazine.

 Each year, hundreds of laudable graduate students are nominated for the K. Patricia Cross Future Leaders Award.
 As such, all finalists—including the winners—are inducted into the AAC&U Future Leaders Society and have access to an exclusive community designed to support ongoing engagement, collaboration, and support.